xebia-functional/fetch/docs/src/tut/docs.md

 - [Code](https://github.com/47deg/fetch) on GitHub.
 - [Documentation site](http://47deg.github.io/fetch/)
 - [Fetch: Simple & Efficient data access](https://www.youtube.com/watch?v=45fcKYFb0EU) talk at [Typelevel Summit in Oslo](http://typelevel.org/event/2016-05-summit-oslo/)

+# Acknowledgements

+Fetch stands on the shoulders of giants:

+- [Haxl](https://github.com/facebook/haxl) is Facebook's implementation (Haskell) of the [original paper Fetch is based on](http://community.haskell.org/~simonmar/papers/haxl-icfp14.pdf).
+- [Clump](http://getclump.io) has inspired the signature of the `DataSource#fetch` method.
+- [Stitch](https://engineering.twitter.com/university/videos/introducing-stitch) is an in-house Twitter library that is not open source but has inspired Fetch's high-level API.